Waewarin-C/MastersProject/README.md

 ### Calendar Program

-Users can add events
+Users can add events the following ways:
-* Each will be separate (shown on separate calendars)
-* Different ways users can add events
 * On Home page
 * On the Event Calendar page

-These options may be turned into a bottom bar and displayed on every view
+These options are displayed on the bottom bar of every view
 * Home
-* Events Calendar
+* Calendar
 * Add Event
 * Categories
 * Settings